MicrosoftDocs/Hololens/hololens/hololens-connect-devices.md

 #### What about Bluetooth microphone support?

-Unfortunately Bluetooth microphones are still not currently supported on HoloLens 2.
+Unfortunately, Bluetooth microphones are still not currently supported on HoloLens 2.

 #### Troubleshooting USB-C microphones